 A caller recently asked me if I could help him prevent the state from revoking his car registrations.
 His son had been in an accident using a vehicle titled in his name.
-The son was covered on the car insurance policy, but the insurance company denied coverage because at the time of the accident, he was delivering something for compensation; he was a popular pizza chain delivery driver, and had just pulled out of the restaurant parking lot when he was struck by another car, who had the right of way.
+The son was covered on the car insurance policy, but the insurance company denied coverage because at the time of the accident, he was delivering food for compensation.
+He had just pulled out of the restaurant parking lot when he was struck by another car, who had the right of way.

-The owner of the other car submitted his claim for property damage to his insurer, State Farm, who paid the claim.
-On payment of that claim, State Farm then became entitled to recover the amount it paid, roughly $8,000, from this delivery driver and any insurance that applied.
+The owner of the other car submitted his claim for property damage to his insurer, who paid the claim.
+On payment of that claim, the insurance company then became entitled to recover the amount it paid, roughly $8,000, from this delivery driver and any insurance that applied.